dijasila/Atomic-Simulation-Recipees/README.md

   this case it collects the data in `something.json`).
 It is important that this function returns a dict of key-value pairs `kvp` alongside their `key-descriptions` and any data you want to save in the collected database.
-- Now implement the `web_panel` function which tells ASR how to present the data on the website.
+- Now implement the `webpanel` function which tells ASR how to present the data on the website.
 This function returns a `panel` and a `things` list.
 The panel is simply a tuple of the title that goes into the panel title and a list of columns and their contents.
 This should be clear from studying the example.